The real reason people are treating themselves with horse dewormer

 In the months that followed, many of the papers that have claimed to show a treatment benefit from ivermectin against COVID-19 turned out to be plagued with errors and methodological flaws.
 But by that point, the Pandora’s box was wide open; ivermectin had begun to circulate in the misinformation economy, often by the same groups that sought to discredit vaccines.
 Children’s Health Defense, the antivaccine group founded by Robert F. Kennedy, Jr., has promoted ivermectin, as have other antivaccine influencers, including life coach Preston Smiles (225,000 followers on Instagram), former federal prosecutor and QAnon believer Sidney Powell (129,700 followers on Telegram) comedian Joe Rogan (13.1 million followers on Instagram).
 Conservative media personalities seem to have pivoted from hydroxychloroquine to ivermectin without missing a beat.
 Fox News hosts Tucker Carlson, Sean Hannity, and Laura Ingraham have praised it, as did the conservative talk radio host Phil Valentine, who died of COVID-19 last week.

 Earlier this week, Senator Rand Paul (R-Ky.), who is an ophthalmologist, argued that “hatred for Trump” was hindering ivermectin research.
 Actually, Sen. Paul is who’s hindering ivermectin research: He voted against the March stimulus bill that included funding for the NIH ACTIV-6 trial, which is studying ivermectin.
 And the researchers I spoke to last week were worried about exactly the opposite dynamic: At this point, many Americans are just taking ivermectin instead of enrolling in trials for potential COVID treatments, said Carlos Chaccour, the researcher in Barcelona.
 “It makes it difficult to study,” he said.
-“Imagine you’ve written your protocol months ago, and now suddenly, you need to ask people, ‘have you have you drunk any sheep medication lately?'”
+“Imagine you’ve written your protocol months ago, and now suddenly, you need to ask people, ‘have you drunk any sheep medication lately?'”

 What’s more, Chaccour added, he’s worried that the politicization of ivermectin could have consequences that reach beyond COVID-19.
 Ivermectin is an essential medication for diseases that plague the developing world.
 Chaccour’s team is studying the drug as a potential preventative drug for malaria.
 It can also protect against river blindness, a devastating parasitic disease that can cause those infected to go blind before age 30.
 If the backlash from ivermectin as a failed COVID-19 treatment begins to erode confidence in the drug more broadly—both among patients in the developing world and those who fund research grants—it could be disastrous for global public health.